AzureMinds/Blog-Maker/README.md

 1. **Launch the application** by running `streamlit run app.py`
 2. **Configure your settings** in the sidebar:
    - **Choose LLM Backend**:
-     - Check "Use Ollama" for free local processing (recommended)
+     - Check "Use Ollama" for free local processing (recommended) - only option currently
-     - Or use Hugging Face models for cloud-based processing
-   - **Select Model**: Choose from available Ollama models or HF models
+   - **Select Model**: Choose from available Ollama models
    - Click "Initialize Generator"
 3. **Learn your writing style** (optional but recommended):
    - Create a folder with your past articles (text, markdown, or HTML files)